-Intraperiod tax allocation rules require us to allocate the provision for income taxes between continuing operations and other categories of earnings, such as other comprehensive income.
-In periods in which we have a year-to-date pre-tax loss from continuing operations and pre-tax income in other categories of earnings, such as other comprehensive income, we must allocate the tax provision to the other categories of earnings.
-We then record a related tax benefit in continuing operations.
+Prior to the adoption of ASU 2019-12 in the first quarter of 2020, as described in Note 2, intraperiod tax allocation rules required us to allocate the provision for income taxes between continuing operations and other categories of earnings, such as other comprehensive income.
+In periods in which we had a year-to-date pre-tax loss from continuing operations and pre-tax income in other categories of earnings, such as other comprehensive income, we had to allocate the tax provision to the other categories of earnings.
+We then recorded a related tax benefit in continuing operations.
+However, with the adoption of ASU 2019-12, we are no longer required to allocate the tax provision to the other categories of earnings and related benefit to continuing operations under these circumstances.

-We recorded unrealized gains on marketable debt securities in other comprehensive income, net of taxes, during the three months ended March 31, 2019.
-We did not record any unrealized gains in other comprehensive income during the three months ended March 31, 2018.
-As a result, we recorded a tax benefit of \$36,000 and \$0, for the three months ended March 31, 2019 and 2018, respectively, on the condensed consolidated statements of operations.
-We also recorded an increase to other comprehensive income of \$0.1 million and \$0 for the three months ended March 31, 2019 and 2018, respectively, on the condensed consolidated balance sheets.
+We recorded unrealized gains on marketable debt securities during the three months ended March 31, 2019.
+As a result, we recorded a tax benefit of \$36,000 for the three months ended March 31, 2019 on the condensed consolidated statements of operations.
+We also recorded an increase to other comprehensive income of \$0.1 million for the three months ended March 31, 2019 on the condensed consolidated balance sheets.

-The company is operating in Korea.
-During the three months ended March 31, 2019 and 2018, the tax benefit related to Korea was \$0 and \$0.1 million, respectively.
+We are operating in Korea.
+During the three months ended March 31, 2020 and 2019, there was no tax expense or benefit related to Korea.

 We currently file federal and state income tax returns in the U.S. and in Korea.
 Income tax expense consists of U.S. federal, state, and Korean income taxes.
-To date, we have not been required to pay U.S. federal income taxes because of current and accumulated net operating losses.
+To date, we have not been required to pay U.S. federal income taxes and only minimum state income taxes because of current and accumulated net operating losses.